latest nhpb_banner 1__compressed2

 In addition, the non-profit community action organization offers the family self-sufficiency service for families enrolled in the program.
 This resource aims to help families move beyond government assistance through case management and puts money in escrow for later use as a down payment to buy a home on their home.
 Staff from Alamance or Caswell County Community Services Agency will have information on this service too.

 Transportation, even including low cost car loans, are part of the Wheels to Work service.
 The social service department and Alamance County Community Services partner together on this to provide cars for work related reasons.
+When an auto is noted available, they help people find and apply for a free car in NC.

 The self-sufficiency program from Alamance County Community Services Agency works with individuals and families in crisis to help them progress toward economic stability.
 This service focuses on affordable rental housing, employment, low cost childcare, budgeting, healthcare and increased household income.
 Another focus is on helping people apply for grants for expenses such as rent or the homeless can receive help with paying a security deposit.